Rowan Coultas

-With a silver Junior World Championship medal to his name from 2010 and numerous World Cup top-ten finishes, Coultas was selected to make his Olympic debut at PyeongChang 2018.
+After a silver Junior World Championship medal to his name from 2010 and numerous World Cup top-ten finishes, Coultas was selected to make his Olympic debut at PyeongChang 2018.

 He competed in both the men's slopestyle and big air in South Korea, finishing 18th in his heat in the former and eighth in his heat in the latter.
 The big air performance saw him miss out on qualification for the final by just half a point.

+Rowan has since pursed his coaching career, starting with Snowsports England working on talent pathways, including coaching sessions like the Futures Project and Backing the Best development programs.
+Then working with Team GB and HBC New Zealand, he coaches high-performance snowboard coaching for athletes on the international pathway, from junior level through to World Cup competition.